transpocamp/transportationcamp.org/_posts/2014-02-12-shin-pei-tsay.md

 - Latest News
 ---

-<iframe width="560" height="315" src="//whttp://www.youtube.com/watch?v=4g-Qx7DVGE0" frameborder="0" allowfullscreen></iframe>
-Shin-pei Tsay from [TransitCenter](http://www.transitcenter.org) discusses the value of TransportationCamp for transit agencies and advocacy organizations -- some people we need to bring to the table next year.
+<iframe width="560" height="315" src="//www.youtube.com/watch?v=4g-Qx7DVGE0" frameborder="0" allowfullscreen></iframe>Shin-pei Tsay from [TransitCenter](http://www.transitcenter.org) discusses the value of TransportationCamp for transit agencies and advocacy organizations -- some people we need to bring to the table next year.